-Punjabi music has reached new heights in the 21st century, so why their movies would be left behind?
-Somehow, the Punjabi speaking North Indian film industry has proved again and again that in order to impress the audiences, you just need a good chunk of the thing they most relate to.
+All-Time Best Punjabi Comedy Movies: Punjabi music has reached new heights in the 21st century, so why their movies would be left behind?
+Somehow, the Punjabi-speaking North Indian film industry has proved again and again that in order to impress the audiences, you just need a good chunk of the thing they most relate to.

 Best Punjabi Comedy Movies of All Time